zeadith/zeadith.github.io/README.md

 # zeadith.github.io
-Website about me, simple (I lack some graphic design skills) but informative ... and responsive!
+Website about me, simple but informative and responsive!
+Read about my skills, experience and projects.
+Enjoy!

 ###### Hamburger button